Libby Smith (footballer): Sporting JAX

 On 9 September 2025, Sporting JAX, an expansion team in the USL Super League, announced the signing of Smith to their inaugural season roster.
 She reunited with former Birmingham teammate Jade Pennock.
+On 23 December 2025, Smith posted via her Instagram that she had left Sporting JAX.

+Nottingham Forest

+On 23 January 2026, Smith joined Women's Super League 2 club Nottingham Forest for the remainder of the 2025 26 Women's Super League season.

+Hibernian

+On 23 August 2026, Smith was announced at Hibernian.

 International career

 In her youth international career, Smith represented the England under-17s, under-18s, and under-19s, while captaining the latter.
 In July 2019 she was called up to the under-18s for three friendly matches, and in March 2020, she played in La Manga Tournament in Spain for the under-19s.

 Style of play

 Smith can play as a winger or as a striker and in 2020–21 played a season at right-back.
 Jade Pennock described Smith as a creative, attack-minded player.